YaoHaowen6355/desktop-tutorial/COMPX234-A3.md

     def process_read():
         if key in tuple_info:
             return f"OK({key},{tuple_info[key]}) read"
+        return f"ERR {key} does not exist"

     #Retrieve and remove the value of a specific key from the `tuple_info` dictionary.
     def process_get():
         if key in tuple_info:
            value = tuple_info.pop(key)
            return f"OK ({key}, {value}) removed"
+        return f"ERR {key} does not exist"

     #Insert a new key-value pair into the `tuple_info` dictionary.
     def process_put():